 My Full Review: Coming soon.

-So that was all I read in May.
+That wraps up May.
 Where the Crawdads Sing was by far my favorite of the month.
 It will also probably make an appearance on my favorite of the year list.
 What was your favorite read this month?
 Let me know in the comments.
 I pray that June is a better month.
 Stay happy and safe!